trothr/blog/Marilyn/2020/20200214-missing-person.md

 Was going to put it into this post.
 If I find it later, I'll update this post.

-It will stay on the fridge for a while longer.
+That printed copy will stay on the fridge for a while longer.

 2020-02-14 Friday